newt0/in-fight-amm-monorepo/docs/ja/pitch-script with guidance.md

 ## Why IN-FIGHT?

-We mapped / the full fan journey / in combat sports, and found many chances / for Web3.
+We mapped the full fan journey in combat sports, and found many chances / for Web3.

 But the key moment / is the **live fight**.

-Fans feel / the strongest **excitement**.
+Fans feel the strongest **excitement**.
-Each event has / many matches, so people can join / again and again.
+Each event has many matches,so people can join / again and again.

 And no real-time prediction market / exists for this space.
 It is a clear / **market gap**.